amirpronk3/better-cloudflare-ip-english/README.md

 The old version will be out of service soon, and subsequent versions will not be updated if there are no obvious bugs!

+This is final forked version and I fixed knows bugs mostly in windows bat file, I will no further update this fork version, if you find any issues you can always opne an issue or make your own fork

 ## ToS

 This project focuses on the study of the relationship between packet loss rate and network speed in anycast technology, for learning purposes only